madeinoz67/omiocnc-x6-2200epl/docs/pcb/index.md

 This ensures that the values I have within my software are correct physically, as a v-bit width of cut is dependant on the depth of cut.
 Additionally the best sweet spot of the cutting speed is determined.
 ### Width of Cut Calibration

-I originally found infomration about this calibration here: <http://phk.freebsd.dk/CncPcb/calibrate.html>, but it was in eagle PCB format, Ive since converted to KiCad and ultimately as a common [gerber file](https://github.com/madeinoz67/omiocnc-x6-2200epl/blob/57ab4b1096decab5c5dcaf52e2bb4344f321909a/gcode/pcb/IsolationRouterCalibration.gbr).
+I originally found information about this calibration here: <http://phk.freebsd.dk/CncPcb/calibrate.html>, but it was in eagle PCB format, Ive since converted to KiCad and ultimately as a common [gerber file](https://github.com/madeinoz67/omiocnc-x6-2200epl/blob/57ab4b1096decab5c5dcaf52e2bb4344f321909a/gcode/pcb/IsolationRouterCalibration.gbr).

 To find the optimal cutting depth for a V-Bit I use gerber file in copper-cam that steps through track sizes 1-25 mil and track spacings of 1-25 mil.